-Comfortable Safety Goggle Kit with The Perfect Lens for Viewing a Solar Eclipse.
+Comfortable Safety Goggle with The Perfect Lens for Viewing a Solar Eclipse.

-Instructions for Inserting Shade #14 Lens into Goggles for Safe Viewing of the Eclipse: .pdf
+How Install the #14 Lens into your Goggles for Safe Viewing .pdf

 - Place the goggles face down on a table with the nose slot closest to you.

 - Locate the Arrow ⇽ on the back, left side of the goggles.